 - Driving while impaired by alcohol or drugs

 - Failure to yield or obey traffic controls and signals

 - Aggressive or reckless driving by other motorists

 Call the Law Offices of Anidjar & Levine Today

-Do not wait to call the team for a lawyer, as time may be a factor in your ability to obtain any compensation that you deserve.
-Call the Law Offices of Anidjar & Levine today at 1-407-500-4000 for a free consultation about our services.
+Do not wait to call the team for a lawyer, as time may be a factor in obtaining any compensation you deserve.
+Call the Law Offices of Anidjar & Levine today at (407) 500-4000 for a free consultation about our services.